 I didn’t need it then anyway.
 He’d created a space where I felt safe enough, and held enough, to let it fall away.
 For my heart to open wider than I ever thought was possible.
 To love like I’d never loved before.

-This morning, close to the end of one year, and the start of another, I found myself musing on the conversation I might have with a new lover now.
+A while ago, I found myself musing on the conversation I might have with a new lover now.
 What I’d like to share to co-create that magical space where our armour could dissolve as easily as an ice-cube on a hot summer’s day.
 Melting our anxiety with it.

 5 Things I Would Say To A New Lover: